TimBomBom/Astro/source/content/Research Projects/Measuring Stellar Temperatures/Overview.md

-<font color="#7f7f7f">This is an overview of my personal research project on amateur stellar "spectroscopy" which allows one to find the effective temperature of a star simply by taking and analyzing photos of them.
+<font color="#7f7f7f">This document details my personal research project on amateur stellar "spectroscopy" which allows one to find the effective temperature of a star simply by taking and analyzing photos of them.
 Below, you will see a quick intro to the project, basic background information on the mathematical/physical principles, results, shortcomings, and next steps.
 Feel free to skip to Methods if you don't want to read through the intro. </font>

 # Introduction

 ## The Physics and Math

+Here is an intro to the concepts on which I base much of the calculations and theory (dw, it's fairly shrimple).
 Objects emit electromagnetic radiation at various intensities across all wavelengths based on their temperature (See [blackbodies](https://www.britannica.com/science/blackbody)).
 The relationship between temperature and intensity at a given wavelength is modeled by the Planck Function:
 $$
 B_{\lambda}(\lambda,T)=\left(\frac{2hc^2}{\lambda^5}\cdot\frac{1}{\exp(\frac{hc}{\lambda k_{B}T})-1}\right) \qquad \qquad \qquad \qquad (1)